openskynetwork/java-adsb/README.md

 * Operational status reports (airborne and surface)
 * Aircraft status reports (emergency/priority, TCAS RA)

+The Comm-B registers, Comm-D data link and military ES are not parsed.
+Comm-B and D will follow soon.

 The formats are implemented according to RTCA DO-260B, i.e. ADS-B Version 2.
 Most message formats of ADS-B Version 1 are upward compatible.
 Please check the API documentation of the message formats for differences.
-The ADS-B version of transponders can be obtained in Aircraft
-Operational Status reports (type code 31; `OperationalStatusMsg.getVersion()`).
+The ADS-B version of transponders can be obtained in Aircraft Operational Status reports (type code 31; `OperationalStatusMsg.getVersion()`).

 Note: format type code 29 (target state and status information) is missing since it's virtually non-existent in the current ADS-B deployment.